-At March 31, 2013 and December 31, 2012 we had outstanding \$100.1 million of 5.375% Senior Notes due in November 2015.
+At June 30, 2013 and December 31, 2012 we had outstanding \$82.9 million and \$100.1 million, respectively, of 5.375% Senior Notes due in November 2015.
+During the second quarter of 2013 we repurchased \$17.2 million of those Senior Notes at par value.
 Covenants in the Senior Notes include the requirement that there be no liens on the stock of the designated subsidiaries unless the Senior Notes are equally and ratably secured; that there be no disposition of the stock of designated subsidiaries unless all of the stock is disposed of for consideration equal to the fair market value of the stock; and that we and the designated subsidiaries preserve our corporate existence, rights and franchises unless we or any such subsidiary determines that such preservation is no longer necessary in the conduct of its business and that the loss thereof is not disadvantageous to the Senior Notes.
 A designated subsidiary is any of our consolidated subsidiaries which has shareholders' equity of at least 15% of our consolidated shareholders' equity.
-We were in compliance with all covenants at March 31, 2013.
+We were in compliance with all covenants at June 30, 2013.